Have you ever shopped online and saw irrelevant content?

 Based on each specific customer’s buying history, Urban Outfitters suggests new products they might like.

-The process of personalizing content can be summed up in 3 main steps:
+The process of delivering personalized content can be summed up in 3 main steps:

 The first step to website personalization is all about finding the right audiences to target with your personalized content.